-A man of God who never reaches the level of frustration with Satan's sons that Jesus reached that day has never really seen how much harm Satan's sons are doing to God's people.
-In our time, many of Satan's sons teach that anger and hatred are sinful emotions.
+A man of God who never reaches the level of frustration with Satan's sons that Jesus reached that day has never seen how much harm Satan's sons are doing to God's people.
+In our time, for example, many of Satan's sons "quench the Spirit" within God's children by teaching them that anger and hatred are sinful emotions.
 If that were true, even God would be a sinner, for He can become very angry (Jer.
 7:20; 2Cor.
-5:11), and He not only hates but abhors certain people and deeds (Hos.
+5:11), and He not only hates, but abhors certain people and deeds (Hos.
 8:15; Zech.
 8:17; Rev. 2:6, 15).
-Anger and hatred are holy emotions if they are God's kind of anger and God's kind of hatred.
+Anger and hatred are holy emotions if they are God's kind of anger and God's kind of hatred, and God's children very much need to feel and to express them.
 It is "the wrath of man" that "does not work the righteousness of God" (Jas.
-1:20).
+1:20); the wrath of God always works righteousness.